Civics - Unit on Race

 Description: When filmmaker and investigative journalist Frances Causey, a daughter of the South, set out to explore the continuing racial divisions in the US, what she discovered was that the politics of slavery didn't end with the Civil War.
 In an astonishingly candid look at the United States' original sin, The Long Shadow traces slavery's history from America's founding up through its insidious ties to racism today.

-Homework: Watch New Orleans Mayor Denounces Confederate Nostalgia in Stirring Speech Defending Monument Removal (Video) and answer the:
+Watch New Orleans Mayor Denounces Confederate Nostalgia in Stirring Speech Defending Monument Removal (Video) and answer the Confederate Monuments Discussion Questions:

 - Should the Confederate monuments and statues be removed?
 Why or why not?